The Fitchburg Commuter Rail Line Improvement Project

 The FTA/MassDOT-funded Small Starts Project includes replacement and realignment of the track structure, replacement or repair of eight bridge structures, upgrades to the signal and communication systems, and resolution of freight-passenger rail conflicts.
 This project element will include upgrades to the station at South Acton.
 Construction was substantially completed at the end of 2015 and new train schedules with faster service are expected to be implemented in May 2016.

-The federal American Recovery and Reinvestment Act (“ARRA”) provided additional funding that enabled the project to further enhance operational flexibility on the corridor, providing for new switches and sidings to address freight-passenger conflicts in Leominster.
-ARRA funding is also extending by some eight miles the amount of double tracking of the route to further enhance capacity and on time performance along with improving the station at Littleton.
-This work commenced in 2009 and was substantially completed by FALL-2013.
+The federal American Recovery and Reinvestment Act (ARRA) provided additional funding that enabled the project to further enhance operational flexibility on the corridor, providing for new switches and sidings to address freight-passenger conflicts in Leominster.
+ARRA funding is also extending by some eight miles the amount of double tracking of the route to further enhance capacity and on-time performance along with improving the station at Littleton.
+This work commenced in 2009 and was substantially completed in 2013.

 The Wachusett Extension, initially a stand-alone project, has been fully integrated in the overall corridor program with the receipt of ARRA TIGER funds (Transportation Investment Generating Economic Recovery).
-This project extends the Fitchburg line to a new terminal station conveniently located in close proximity to Route 2 enabling corridor commuters to divert from the highway to commuter rail at exit 28/Route 31 in West Fitchburg.
+This project extends the Fitchburg Line to a new terminal station conveniently located in close proximity to Route 2 enabling corridor commuters to divert from the highway to the Commuter Rail at Exit 28/Route 31 in West Fitchburg.
 A new overnight train layover facility will be constructed in Westminster to support this extension of service.
-Work on this element began in 2011, with completion by the end of 2015.
+Initial Commuter Rail service to Wachusett Station commenced on September 30, 2016; full service commenced on November 21, 2016.

 Purpose and Need